Michael Steinhardt

 Michael H. Steinhardt (born December 7, 1940) is an American billionaire hedge fund manager, philanthropist, and former antiquities collector.
 In 1967, he founded a hedge fund, Steinhardt Partners which he ran until he closed it in 1995.
 After a hiatus from work, he returned to head WisdomTree Investments in 2004.
 In January 2014 he was on the cover of Forbes Magazine, referred to as "Wall Street's greatest trader."
-Forbes Magazine reported his net worth at $1.1 billion as of October 2018.
+Forbes reported his net worth at $1.1 billion as of October 2018.

 Early life

 Steinhardt earned a bachelor's degree at the Wharton School of the University of Pennsylvania, graduating in 1960.
 He started his career working for the mutual fund Calvin Bullock and the brokerage firm Loeb, Rhoades & Co. (the precursor to Shearson Loeb Rhoades).
+Steinhardt's father, Sol Frank "Red" Steinhardt, was the fence of the Genovese Crime Family, which also included Charles “Lucky” Luciano, Frank Costello, Bugsy Siegel, Meyer Lansky (“Hyman Roth” in Godfather II), and Vincent “Jimmy Blue Eyes” Alo.

-Steinhardt's father was his first investment client, giving his son envelopes stuffed with cash to put in the stock market giving him seed money to begin his investment career.
+Michael Steinhardt's father was his first investment client, giving his son envelopes stuffed with cash to put in the stock market giving him seed money to begin his investment career.